 We are here to help our customers and our community in any way we can.

-Our lobbies are open, but under current state guidelines we are limited to how many customers we can service at each location at any given time.
 If you need to access your safe deposit box or conduct any transaction that requires face to face interaction, we encourage you to call ahead and make an appointment so you are not inconvenienced by having to wait outside or in your vehicle.
 Please contact your local branch to discuss your specific needs.

 We also want to make sure you know there are still lots of ways to conduct your banking without coming into one of our branches.

 - Online and mobile banking: You can check balances, transfer funds between Eastern Michigan Bank accounts, or make loan payments using online banking or our mobile banking app.
 You can also pay bills or even individuals with our Bill Pay feature.

 - Mobile Deposit: Deposit checks using just our mobile banking app and a smart phone.

 - Telephone Banking: Our telephone banking line is available 24 hours day for you to check account balances, verify transactions and transfer funds between accounts.
 Just dial 800-644-8008.

 - Drive Up Service: All of our branches have drive up service available during regular business hours.
 Make deposits, cash checks or make loan payments without leaving your vehicle.